build-on-aws/content/posts/build-GenAI-app-Bedrock-privateLink/index.md

 * Your **content** (e.g. prompt data, fine-tuning data, vector store data with RAG (***Retrieval Augmented Generation***) etc.) is not shared with 3rd party model providers (including AWS).
 * You can use **AWS PrivateLink** to establish private connectivity between the **Foundation Models (FM)** and on-premises networks or your **AWS VPC (Virtual Private Cloud)**, without exposing your traffic to the **public internet**. (***this blog post's focus***)
 * Your data is always **encrypted in transit** (***TLS1.2***) and **at rest**.
 You can use your own keys or [AWS KMS (Key Management Service)](https://aws.amazon.com/kms/) keys to encrypt the data.
-* You can encrypt and store customize (fine-tuned) models with KMS key that either managed by AWS or yourself.
+* You can encrypt and store **customize (fine-tuned) models** with KMS key that either managed by AWS or yourself.
-  You can further configure VPC for fine-tuning jobs with Bedrock, which prevent the training data from being accessible over the internet.
+  You can further configure VPC for fine-tuning jobs with Bedrock, which prevent the **training data** from being accessible over the internet.
 * **Potential misuse** is prevented by [Bedrock abuse detection](https://docs.aws.amazon.com/bedrock/latest/userguide/abuse-detection.html).
-This feature **automatically** ***(no human review or access to user inputs or model outputs)*** identify and mitigate potential violations of AWS's [Acceptable Use Policy (AUP)](https://aws.amazon.com/aup/) and [Responsible AI Policy](https://aws.amazon.com/machine-learning/responsible-ai/policy/), or a 3rd party model provider's AUP.
+This feature **automatically** ***(no human review or access to user inputs or model outputs)*** identifies and mitigates potential violations of AWS's [Acceptable Use Policy (AUP)](https://aws.amazon.com/aup/) and [Responsible AI Policy](https://aws.amazon.com/machine-learning/responsible-ai/policy/), or a 3rd party model provider's AUP.

 As you can see, Amazon Bedrock provides you comprehensive security and compliance capabilities.
-Let's dive a bit deeper on using **AWS PrivateLink** to establish private connectivity between your VPC and the FMs or your fine-tuned models.
+Let's dive a bit deeper on using **AWS PrivateLink** to establish private connectivity between your **GenAI application** and the FMs or your fine-tuned models on **Amazon Bedrock**.

 ## AWS PrivateLink